 Whether you believe in reincarnation or not, it is incredible the amount of insight you can get from a karmic astrology reading.
-In a nutshell, karmic astrology talks about past and future, the transformation and evolution of our soul or self.
-By looking at certain aspects of your birth chart, you can gather information about who you were, what prevents you from becoming a better version of yourself, and what you need to work on in order to self-actualise.
-Such understanding can only improve the relationship you have with yourself and others.
+In a nutshell, karmic astrology talks about the past and future, the transformation and evolution of our soul through the Self.
+By looking at certain aspects of your birth chart, it’s possible to gather information about who you were, what has prevented you from becoming a better version of yourself, and what you need to work on in order to self-actualize.
+Let’s recognize the value in this: such understanding can only improve the relationship you have with yourself and others.

-One of the aspects we can look into to know more about your past and future are the lunar nodes.
-Lunar nodes are two imaginary points in space between the Sun, the Moon and the Earth.
-These points are opposite to each other at 180 degrees and are called North Node (also known as Rahu) and South Node (or Ketu).
+One of the aspects we can look into to know more about your past and future through your birth chart are the lunar nodes.
+Lunar nodes are two imaginary points in space between the Sun, the Moon, and the Earth.
+These points are opposite each other at 180 degrees and are called North Node (also known as Rahu) and South Node (or Ketu).
 The former gives you information about past lives or your early years as a child or young adult.
-The later offers you information about what you need to work on in this lifetime as an adult in order to evolve and grow.
+The latter offers you information about what you need to work on in this life as an adult in order to evolve and grow.

-If you are familiar with self-development tools such as the MBTI (Myers-Briggs Type Indicator) and the Enneagram, I’m pretty sure you will find karmic astrology very interesting, in particular the astropsychological analysis of your lunar nodes.
 Since the lunar nodes are opposite to each other, each one of us will find a nodal axis in our birth chart.
-For instances, I have a North Node in Pisces, therefore my South Node is in Virgo, the opposite sign to Pisces.
-For the purposes of this post, I’m not going to address the astrological houses, but they give us further information on our path towards enlightenment.
+For instance, I have a North Node in Pisces.
+Therefore my South Node is in Virgo, the opposite sign of Pisces.
+My north node is in the first house, which rules identity and consciousness, and my south node is in the seventh house, which rules one-on-one relationships and marriage.
+For the purposes of this post, I’m not going to address the astrological houses these nodes can be found in, but that would give us further information about our path toward enlightenment.

-Thanks to the virgo energy on my south node, I struggled a lot in my childhood and young adulthood to accept and even realise my spiritual sight.
-I ignored my intuition all the time, because logic and rationality were my comfort zone.
+The Virgo energy on my south node provides some insight into why I struggled a lot in my childhood and young adulthood to accept and even realize my spiritual sight.
+I used to ignore my intuition all the time because logic and rationality were my comfort zone.
 This is the karma of having a South Node in Virgo.
-Whenever my intuitive voice spoke to me, I shut it down and called myself crazy.
-I think I have come far in this lesson so far.
-I learnt to listen and follow my intuition as well as my other gifts.
-I don’t second guess myself so much and I offer my gifts to others as much as I can or I’m asked to.
+Whenever my intuitive voice would speak to me, I shut it down and called myself crazy.
+Over the recent years, I have learned to listen and follow my intuition as well as my other gifts.